Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (b) a Head of House (other than the Chair of the Conference of Colleges);

-(2) an external person appointed by Council who shall bring relevant expertise of business and, preferably, of corporate social responsibility issues to the working of the committee;
+(2), (3) up to two external persons appointed by Council who shall bring relevant expertise of business and, preferably, of corporate social responsibility issues to the working of the committee;

-(4)-(6) three members of Congregation appointed by Council who shall bring relevant expertise to the working of the committee (for example, in ethics, public affairs, or the law).
+(5)-(9) five members of Congregation appointed by Council who shall represent the divisions and bring relevant expertise to the working of the committee (for example, in holding significant external funding and partnerships, or in ethics, public affairs, or the law).

 (1) maintain and keep under review guidelines governing the acceptance by the University of: